Hoagy Carmichael: Early life and education

-Carmichael attended the nearby campus of the Indiana University at Bloomington, where he earned a bachelor of arts academic degree in 1925 and a subsequent law degree in 1926.
-He was a member of Kappa Sigma fraternity, and played the piano around Indiana and Ohio with his recently organized band, "Carmichael's Collegians".
+After graduating from high school, Carmichael attended Indiana University in Bloomington, where he earned a Bachelor of Arts degree in 1925.
+He was a member of the Kappa Sigma fraternity and played piano around Indiana and Ohio with his band, "Carmichael's Collegians."

-Around 1922, Carmichael first met Leon ("Bix") Beiderbecke (1903-1931), a cornetist and sometime pianist from Iowa.
-The two became friends and played music together.
-Around 1923, during a visit to Chicago, Beiderbecke introduced Carmichael to fellow musician trumpeter Louis Armstrong (1901-1971), with whom Carmichael would later collaborate, while Armstrong was playing with Chicago-based King Oliver (1881-1938)'s Creole Jazz Band.
-Armstrong would continue to influence Carmichael's compositions; Carmichael reflected in a letter to his wife in the early 1930s that he was going to see Armstrong to learn about the "purty notes."
-Under Beiderbecke's influence, Carmichael began playing the cornet but found his lips unsuited to the mouthpiece and soon stopped.
-He was also inspired by Beiderbecke's impressionistic and classical music ideas and influences from the master composers of previous centuries.
+Around 1922, Carmichael met Leon "Bix" Beiderbecke, a cornetist and occasional pianist from Iowa.
+They became friends and played music together.
+In 1923, during a visit to Chicago, Beiderbecke introduced Carmichael to fellow musician Louis Armstrong, with whom Carmichael would later collaborate.
+Armstrong was playing in King Oliver's Creole Jazz Band at the time.
+Armstrong continued to influence Carmichael's compositions; he mentioned in a letter to his wife in the early 1930s that he planned to meet Armstrong to learn about "purty notes."
+Under Beiderbecke's influence, Carmichael attempted to play the cornet but found his lips unsuited to the mouthpiece and soon stopped.
+He was also inspired by Beiderbecke's impressionistic and classical music ideas.

-Carmichael's first recorded song, initially titled "Free Wheeling," was written for Beiderbecke, whose band, The Wolverines, recorded it as "Riverboat Shuffle" in 1924 for Gennett Records in Richmond, Indiana.
-The song became a jazz staple.
-(Mitchell Parish's lyrics were added in 1939.)
-Carmichael's other early musical compositions included "Washboard Blues" and "Boneyard Shuffle," which Curtis Hitch and his band, "Hitch's Happy Harmonists", recorded at the Gennett Records studio in Richmond.
-The band's instrumental rendition of "Washboard Blues," recorded on May 19, 1925, was the earliest recording in which Carmichael performed his own songs, including an improvised piano solo.
+Carmichael's first recorded song, initially titled "Free Wheeling," was written for Beiderbecke.
+The song was later recorded as "Riverboat Shuffle" by Beiderbecke's band, The Wolverines, in 1924 for Gennett Records in Richmond, Indiana, and it became a jazz staple (lyrics by Mitchell Parish were added in 1939).
+Other early musical compositions by Carmichael included "Washboard Blues" and "Boneyard Shuffle," which were recorded by Curtis Hitch and his band, "Hitch's Happy Harmonists," at Gennett Records.
+The band's instrumental rendition of "Washboard Blues," recorded on May 19, 1925, was the first recording in which Carmichael performed his own compositions, including an improvised piano solo.

-After graduating from IU's law school in 1926, Carmichael moved to Florida, where he worked as a legal clerk in a West Palm Beach legal firm, but he returned to Indiana in 1927 after failing the Florida bar exam.
-He joined an Indianapolis law firm (Bingham, Mendenhall and Bingham) and passed the Indiana bar, but devoted most of his energies to music.
-Carmichael had discovered his method of songwriting, which he described later: "You don't write melodies, you find them…If you find the beginning of a good song, and if your fingers do not stray, the melody should come out of hiding in a short time."
+After graduating from IU's law school in 1926, Carmichael moved to Florida, where he worked as a legal clerk in a West Palm Beach law firm.
+However, after failing the Florida bar exam, he returned to Indiana in 1927.
+He joined an Indianapolis law firm, Bingham, Mendenhall and Bingham, and passed the Indiana bar exam but ultimately devoted most of his energies to music.
+Carmichael described his songwriting method as, "You don't write melodies, you find them…If you find the beginning of a good song, and if your fingers do not stray, the melody should come out of hiding in a short time."